 Unspecified credit is granted when only the credit point value and the unit level are identified, instead of a specific Monash unit code.

 The academic and administrative head of the University.

 WES is an administrative system used to manage your enrolment.
 Students use WES to enrol, re-enrol, add/drop units, apply to graduate, update personal details, purchase letters and academic records, manage scholarships and to view fee statements, payment history and results and more.

 Weighted Average Mark (WAM)

 Weighted Average Mark (WAM) is the average mark achieved across all completed units.
-It is weighted according to the credit point value and year level weighting of each unit.
+It is weighted according to the credit point value and year-level weighting of each unit.

 The outcome of formally discontinuing a unit of study.
-Provided this takes place by the given date, withdrawals do not incur CSP debt and will not be recorded as a fail on academic transcripts.
+Provided this takes place by the census date, withdrawals do not incur CSP debt and will not be recorded as a fail on academic transcripts.